tekknolagi/gecho/README.md

     * a = pop(); b = pop(); push(b^a);
 30. `mod`
     * a = pop(); b = pop(); push(b%a);
+31. `pi`
+    * Pushes a good approximation of pi to the stack.

 # Examples